yaroslaff/str2str/README.md

 **Write regex once**. for str2str are stored in configuration.
 If you write complex regex today and save it in str2str config, then after few month you can re-use it simple, no need to rewrite complex regex again.

+**Aggregation**. str2str can produce results based on many records.
+For example:

+- Find out sum and average, minimal and maximal values for fields.
+- Join records (like in SQL JOIN).
+Some data are available only after aggregation.
+For example, only if we will take all records for specific message from mail.log, we will know how long this message was in queue.
+With str2str it's possible to find most problematic messages and closely examine log for them.
+With simple grep it's not possible at all, because each log record alone looks boring and usual.

 **Formats**. str2str can take and return data in any text format (as it was in log, in JSON or in formatted string).
 So, it's good as an glue in unix pipe between commands. (e.g. take JSON data of Amazon Glacier backups and print only file names)

 ## Examples